 The participating boats do not only have a number, but – since 1843 – they are also painted in bright colors.
 They are repainted every year to avoid superstition that a certain color would always be winning.
 The colors make it easy to recognize them from far away and makes the whole event even more festive.

 The regata ‘bandieri’ (flags) are the prize every Venetian rower dreams of.
 The colors for the first 3 rowers correspond to the Italian flag: red for the winner, white for second place and green for third place.
 There is also a blue flag for the fourth team.
-The winners of 2015, the brothers Rudy and Igor Vignotto, have already won the race 13 times since 1995.
+The brothers Rudy and Igor Vignotto hold the record with 19 bandieri, of which 10 red, 7 white, 1 green and 1 blue.
 If a rower wins the race 5 years in a row, he gets the title ‘Re del Remo’ (King of the Oar), a very honorable title in Venice.
 The last team to receive this honor goes back to 1983, when Palmiro Fongher and Gianfranco Vianello won for the 7th time.
 Sergio Tagliapietra ‘Ciaci’ and Giuseppe Fongher ‘Bepi’ hold the record with 8 consecutive wins from 1969 to 1976.

 Where should you be standing?